noughtmare/parsing-ddgs/tfp2025 3/review-response.md

 > In conclusion, putting these points in consideration, my evaluation of
 > this paper is in-between 0 and 1.
 I am slightly positive but not that
 > positive to score 1.

+We can add that paper to the related work section, it will be similar to the paper on the left-corner transformation.

+Additionally, we should clarify that none of the proofs or their formalization are novel.
+Instead, our approach is novel and useful because it is simpler and more direct than traditional approaches (our code is roughly one tenth of the size of Firsov and Uustalu's code: ~400 vs. 4159 lines).

 > To improve the paper's presentation, I suggest
 > the authors to consider showing the picture of the formalization: